benjbuch/octo_waffle/part_03-working_with_strings.md

     ## [1] "banana cake"

-If you supply two vectors, the shorter is repeated over the length of the longer one.
-Vectorization will make a vector from the vectors.
+If two vectors of different length are supplied, the shorter is repeated over the length of the longer one.

 ``` r
 paste(c("banana", "chocolate", "doughnut"), "cake")